How to Create a sudo User on Debian

 passwd: password updated successfully

-Once you set the user password the command will create a home directory for the user, copy several configuration files in the home directory and prompts you to set the new user’s information.
+Once you set the user password the command will create a home directory for the user, copy several configuration files in the home directory and prompt you to set the new user’s information.
 If you want to leave all of this information blank just press ENTER to accept the defaults.

 Changing the user information for username